 Non-ablative laser therapy does not remove any skin layers.
 Instead, it heats the deeper layers of the skin to stimulate collagen and elastin production, leaving your skin looking and feeling tighter and smoother.
 Non-ablative lasers produce more gradual effects and are most effective in helping to reduce the appearance of fine lines and wrinkles.
 They can also be used to treat areas of hyperpigmentation.
 Many skin care professionals will suggest the addition of specific topical creams, gels, or serums that contain antioxidants to further enhance collagen production following non-ablative laser therapy.5

-Candela offers several non-ablative lasers, including the Frax Pro® and Nordlys™ systems.
+Candela offers several non-ablative laser skin resurfacing machines such as the Frax Pro® and Nordlys™ systems.
 In one clinical study, the Frax Pro 1550 nm wavelength model led to improvement in skin texture in all five patients evaluated.6 In a more recent study, 100% of patients treated with the Frax 1940 nm laser said they were satisfied with the results of treatment.7

-See how a few laser treatments can improve your complexity.
+See how a few treatments can improve your complexity

 Chemical peels, microdermabrasion, and laser resurfacing are all non-invasive, non-surgical techniques that stimulate the skin’s natural healing processes.
 While offering different approaches, these methods all work to heal the skin within days to weeks.